A Masada sunrise hike is a must when in Israel.

 Indeed, knowing that there was no way they could still resist the attack of the Roman army, the Zealots decided to commit suicide.
 The history became known as seven persons (two women and five children) managed to escape by hiding in the cisterns, and told the story to the Roman army.

-Continue reading to discover how to make the most of the Masada at sunrise.
+Continue reading to discover how to make the most of your Masada sunrise visit.

 A Masada Sunrise Guide

 There are three ways to reach the Masada, but not all of them are available at sunrise.
 You can get to the Masada by hiking the Masada Snake Path.
 Alternatively you can walk the Roman Ramp.
-And if you don’t care about seeing the Masada at sunrise, you can opt for the cable car.
+And if you don’t care about a Masada sunrise experience, you can opt for the cable car.
 Continue reading for more information on each way to reach the Masada fortress.

 The Masada Snake Path

 The Masada Snake Path starts at around 300 meters below sea level and takes you to the top of the mountain where the Masada is located.
-This is by far the most rewarding way of reaching the Masada, and the only real option if you want to visit the Masada at sunrise.
+This is by far the most rewarding way of reaching the Masada, and the only real option if you want for a Masada sunrise visit.

 The trail is a combination of hard dirt, loose rocks and stone steps.
 It is about 2 km long, and goes along the side of the mountain.
 This is not a hard hike at all if you are an experienced hiker and exercise regularly.